ofiscal/tax.co/branches/time-to-save-for-a-month/report.md

 # Footnotes

+[1] About 7% of households in the ENPH used their savings in the month they were followed.

-[1] The ENPH also says whether a household recently moved.
+The ENPH also says whether a household recently moved.
 Suspecting that moving might temporarily increase a house's expenses, I tried excluding those households from the analysis.
 It turns out to make no meaningful difference -- mostly because very few households (fewer than 5%) moved.

 [2] 45% of the top decile of savers made less than 1500000/month.
 (The data are from 2016-2017; the peso was worth a little more then.)
 The survey is for all of Colombia, across which the cost of living varies greatly, cities and especially Bogotá being the most expensive.